The Best Dogs For Kid: Breeds Common To Australia

 Deciding to get your kids a dog is a big thing, and it isn’t a decision that should be taken lightly.
 Here are a few things you need to consider:

 - Your current lifestyle.
 Different households have different schedules, so choose a dog that will have similar needs to what your current lifestyle looks like.
-So, for example, if you have young kids that don’t sleep through the night and don’t have time to go on daily hour-long walks, an active breed is not for you.
-If on the flip side, you’re active people that go on camping trips every week, a larger, energetic pup could fit well.
+So, for example, if you have young kids that don’t sleep through the night and you don’t have time or energy to go on daily hour-long dog walks, an active breed is not for you.
+If on the flip side, if you’re active people that go on camping trips every week, a larger, energetic pup could fit well.

 What Traits Make Dogs Good For Kids?